portworx/px-docs/portworx-on-ecs.md

 This guide shows you how you can easily deploy Portworx on Amazon Elastic Container Service [**ECS**](https://aws.amazon.com/ecs/)

-### Step 1: Download and install the ECS CLI utilities on your workstation
+### Step 1: Install the ECS CLI
+Download and install the ECS CLI utilities on your workstation.
 We will be creating an ECS cluster using the Amazon ECS CLI from your workstation.

 1. Download and install the ECS CLI by following [these instructions](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_installation.html)
 2. Obtain your AWS access key ID and secret access key.
 Export these environment variables.